 Deepwater Floaters.
 Revenue generated by our deepwater floaters increased \$60.6 million in the second quarter of 2015, compared to the same quarter in 2014, primarily due to 121 incremental revenue earning days (\$51.9 million) and higher average daily revenue earned (\$8.7 million) during the current year quarter.
-The increase in revenue earning days was the result of incremental revenue earning days for the Ocean Alliance (81 survey days in 2014 period) and the Ocean Valiant and Ocean Victory, which were both warm stacked between contracts in the second quarter of 2015 (91 fewer days).
+The increase in revenue earning days was the result of incremental revenue earning days for the Ocean Alliance (81 survey days in 2014 period) and the Ocean Valiant and Ocean Victory, which were both warm stacked between contracts in the second quarter of 2014 (129 additional days), partially offset by the cold stacking of the Ocean Star in the second quarter of 2015 (91 fewer days).
 Average daily revenue increased during the second quarter of 2015 primarily due to the recognition of a \$10.0 million demobilization fee for the Ocean Apex upon completion of its initial contract in the second quarter of 2015.